shawntmeyer/AVDClientKiosk/source/RemoteDesktopClient/README.md

 ## Prerequisites

-1. A currently [supported version of a Windows client operating system](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) with the choice of editions based on the use of the **RemoteDesktopClientShell** parameter as follows:
+1. A currently [supported version of a Windows client operating system](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) with the choice of editions based on the use of the **ClientShell** parameter as follows:
-   1. The `RemoteDesktopClientShell` option requires one of the following Windows client editions[^1]:
+   1. The `ClientShell` option requires one of the following Windows client editions[^1]:
       - Education
       - Enterprise
       - Enterprise LTSC
       - IoT Enterprise
       - IoT Enterprise LTSC
-   2. If you <ins>don't</ins> pick the `RemoteDesktopClientShell` option, then supported Windows client editions include[^2]:
+   2. If you <ins>don't</ins> pick the `ClientShell` option, then supported Windows client editions include[^2]:
       - Education
       - Enterprise
       - Enterprise LTSC